DraftKings New York Promo Code For NBA Playoffs Lands Free Bets

 Brooklyn Nets Face Boston Celtics In First Round

-Following their play-in tournament victory over Cleveland early last week, the Nets clinched the Eastern Conference’s No. 7 seed to set up a first-round series against the No. 2 Boston Celtics.
+Following their play-in tournament victory over Cleveland early last week, the Nets clinched the Eastern Conference’s No. 7 seed to set up a first-round series against the No. 2 Boston Celtics, but it has not gone the way Brooklyn hoped.

-In the first game on Sunday, the Nets got an inspired effort from Kyrie Irving in the fourth quarter, but a last-second lay-up by Boston’s Jayson Tatum gave the Celtics a 115-114 victory.
+The Celtics’ come-from-behind victory on Wednesday night gave them a 2-0 lead in the best-of-7 series.
+The Nets will try to get back into it Saturday when they host Game 3.
+The Nets host Game 4 also.

-The second game is Wednesday in Boston.
-The Celtics are favored by 3.5 points, and the total is 227.5.
-The updated odds to win the series have the Celtics at -220.
-Brooklyn is listed at +180.
+Brooklyn is favored by 3.5 points for Saturday’s game with a moneyline of -160.
+The Celtics’ moneyline is +140.

 Before the playoffs began, there was noteworthy movement on the series price at Caesars Sportsbook New York.
 At Caesars, the Celtics opened as +115 underdogs to win the series.
 As of Friday afternoon, the Celtics are -145 with the Nets at +125.